 Okay, how exactly does this nerdfest help me with my health? your lab results usually don’t show LDL, they show LDL-cholesterol level so what’s that?

-lipo proteins like LDL carry different types of fat. cholesterol is one type. so LDL-cholesterol is the cholesterol carried in LDL lipo proteins imagine each LDL lipoprotein is like a car driving down the road.
+Lipo proteins like LDL carry different types of fat. cholesterol is one type. so LDL-cholesterol is the cholesterol carried in LDL lipo proteins imagine each LDL lipoprotein is like a car driving down the road.

 LDL- -cholesterol are the passengers in those cars. and HDL-cholesterol, which you also have in your lab results, is of course the cholesterol traveling in the HDL lipo proteins.

-Bonus question: what do you get if you add up all the cholesterol, all the passengers in all the cars in your bloodstream?
+What do you get if you add up all the cholesterol, all the passengers in all the cars in your bloodstream?